M

 10:15

 Guest speakerA philosopher, a founder, a former general, a judge.
-Not a keynote — a conversation.
-The guest is told in advance: we don't want a presentation.
+Not a keynote - a conversation.
+The guest is told: we don't want a presentation.
 We want to argue with you.

 11:00

 Seminar discussionThe full cohort wrestles with the morning's question together.
-Fellows are expected to challenge each other, not just the guest.
-The facilitator's job is to make sure no one gets comfortable.
+Fellows challenge each other, not just the guest.
+The facilitator's job: make sure no one gets comfortable.

 11:45

-Value Compass entryEach fellow writes a private entry into their Personal Value Compass — what shifted, what hardened, what they're still unsure about.
+Value Compass entryEach fellow writes a private entry - what shifted, what hardened, what they're still unsure about.
 The most important fifteen minutes of the morning.

 12:00